A Gorgeous Summer Night in Hong Kong

 Where?: Hong Kong Convention and Exhibition Centre

-Water Play Street Summer Party a Water Extravaganza!
+Water Play Street Summer Party at HK Disneyland

 How Much?
-Disney Street Summer Party activities are free with Park Admission.
+Disney Street Summer Party activities and shows are free with Park Admission.

 Remember you can buy discount tickets online at Klook.com: